-Michelle joined PL Re as the Division CRO in February 2021 from Protective Life Insurance Company where she had been the CRO.
-Prior to Protective Life, Michelle worked for Wells Fargo as SVP of Strategy and Regulation for their reinsurance division.
-Michelle is responsible for overseeing risk management activities across PL Re and leads PL Re's team of risk management professionals, and has line management responsibilities for the legal and compliance team.
-As Division CRO, she oversees second line risk management activities and the governance and validation of PL Re's economic capital models.
+Michelle joined Pacific Life Re as the Division CRO in February 2021 from Protective Life Insurance Company where she had been the CRO.
+Prior to Protective Life, Michelle worked for Wells Farao as SVP of Strateay and Regulation for their reinsurance division.
+Michelle is responsible for overseeing risk management activities across PL Re and leads PL Re's team of risk management professionals.
+As Division CRO, she oversees ESG, legal, and second line risk management activities and the governance and validation of PL Re's economic capital models.
+She also sits on the ExCo.